ahandsel/Tokyo_Hiker/content/docs/level_1/hike_006.md

 # Mt.
 Jinba + Strange Horse Route

+## Summary
+* Up hill but simple; Soba at the top 💪
+* 3.5 km (42 min) of walking on road as you head to the bus stop 🥲
+* Hiking Poles 🔧 = 3.5/5 ; Good to have for the up hill section!
+* Trail Running 👟 = 2/5 ; pretty steep & lots of roots so not good for running

 ## Getting There
 Train station 🚉:
 * Start: Sagamiko Station / 相模湖駅 / <https://goo.gl/maps/yrK7dZ4NSLHZZaKP7>